Creating the Perfect Author Website: A Step-by-Step Guide

 5. Setting Up Your “Reader Magnet”

-A reader magnet is something you offer to readers in exchange for their email address.
+A reader magnet is something you offer to readers in exchange for their email addresses.

 You could offer a short story, a sample chapter, or bonus content like downloadable wallpapers, guides, etc.

-The aim of your reader magnet is to encourage readers to sign up to your email list – which you use for your author newsletter.
+Your reader magnet aims to encourage readers to sign up for your author newsletter.

-Once they’re on your list you can keep them engaged with high quality content while promoting your work.
+Once they’re on your email list you can keep them engaged with high-quality content while promoting your work.
 This is your key to growing your readerbase and building a loyal community.

 Here’s how you set it up: